cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/rstudio.rst.txt

 ===============================================

-Please make sure that you are entering your username in the short form and that you have been added as a member of the ``SRV-esrumweb-users`` group (see above).
+Please make sure that you are entering your username in the short form and that you have been added as a member of the ``SRV-esrumcont-users`` group (see above).
 If the problem persists, please :ref:`page_contact` us for assistance.